 Anyone willing to give me a ride for the Izod IndyCar Series season finale?

-The series is proposing a five million dollar bonus to any non-IndyCar regular driver who wins the IZOD IndyCar World Championships race at Las Vegas.
-While this bonus may be a little more feasible than the 20 million dollar bonus proposed to the driver that wins both the Indianapolis 500 and Coca-Cola 600 in the same day, that’s not saying much.
+The series is proposing a $5 million bonus to any non-IndyCar regular driver who wins the IZOD IndyCar World Championships race at Las Vegas.
+While this bonus may be a little more feasible than the $20 million bonus proposed to the driver that wins both the Indianapolis 500 and Coca-Cola 600 in the same day, that’s not saying much.

 Formula 1 runs in South Korea that weekend, and besides, you really think that Lewis Hamilton would even consider driving an IndyCar for a measly five mil?
 That’s insane.